bugzmanov/nes_ebook/src/chapter_8.md

 ```

-Implementing vertical scroll is similar, we would reuse the same `render_name_table` helper function without changes.
+Implementing the vertical scroll is similar; we could reuse the same `render_name_table` helper function without changes.
 Just need to figure out proper *addressing*, *shifts*, and *view_port* parameters.

 The fully defined code for scrolling can be found [here](https://github.com/bugzmanov/nes_ebook/tree/master/code/ch8)